Parking Rules and Regulations

 should be properly secured at all times.

-Every university employee and student who parks a motor vehicle on university property must obtain and display a permit.
+Every university employee who parks a motor vehicle on university property must obtain and display a permit.

-For staff and faculty, parking permits are assigned to an individual; for students, permits are assigned to the vehicle.
-Students are allowed to register only one vehicle on campus.
+For staff and faculty, parking permits are assigned to an individual.
 Fines associated with the permit are the responsibility of the permit holder.
 Lost or stolen permits should be immediately reported to the University Police.
 There is a $10.00 replacement fee to obtain a new permit.

-Full-time faculty and staff hangtags will be mailed out via interoffice mail starting July 1st.
-The hangtags will no longer have an expiration date and you will be required to turn your permit into the parking office or police department upon termination of employment with the University.
+The permanent faculty/staff hangtags do not have an expiration date and you will be required to turn your permit into the police department upon termination of employment with the University.

 Adjunct faculty/part-time staff will receive hangtags that expire at the end of each semester.
 They will be mailed out via interoffice mail starting August 1st.
 Full time faculty/staff hangtags do not expire.
 You need to contact the parking office if you need to replace a lost/stolen hangtag.